SFU-CMPT-201/a8-pub/README.md

   processes.
 * Since we do not wait for a background process to terminate, it can become a zombie process (where a child process terminates but the parent process doesn't wait on it).
-Thus, your shell should still wait on it *at some point* to clean it up.
+Thus, your shell should still wait on each background child process *at some point* to clean it up.
 There are many ways to achieve this, but for this assignment, you can make an *additional* `waitpid()` call every time a user enters a command.
 The following are some hints.
     * This `waitpid()` call should wait on *any child process* since you're cleaning up zombie processes.
 Use an appropriate `pid` for that.
     * This `waitpid()` call should *return immediately if no child has exited*.
 Use an appropriate